 Do let your kids have a say

 If your children are old enough to have an opinion, ask them how they’d like their bedroom or playroom to be decorated.
 You might even like to have a “fantasy room” brainstorm, during which you can both express outrageous ideas.
 Once the brainstorming phase is over, begin scaling ideas back.
-If your little ones would like a live-in tiger, for example, consider a tiger print rug, or this fab tiger face wallpaper.
+If your little ones would like a live-in tiger, for example, consider a tiger print rug.

 Asking your kids about their favourite colours and hobbies is another great jump off point.
 If your little girl loves drawing and painting, you could create a designated “art station” complete with pen and pencil pots, a drawing table and crafty storage.